-- Positive Digital Citizen Practices:

-1. Tell a trusted adult if someone sends you threatening or uncomfortable text/photos.

-2. Avoid insulting or hurting other's feelings through text/photos. - 3.
-Avoid responding to insulting text/photos (get help for an adult). - 4.
-Respect the privacy of others. - Follow the same standards electronically as you do when talking with people directly.
+Audience Manners: Positive Digital Citizen Practices: 1.
+Sit up straight 0.
+Offno sound Tell a trusted adult if someone sends you threatening or uncomfortable text/photos.
+Eyes and shoulders facing speaker Avoid insulting or hurting other's feelings through text/photos.
+3. Voice off Mediumconversational level Avoid responding to insulting text/photos (get help for an adult).
+Listen Attentively 3.
+Highpresentational Respect the privacy of others.
+5. Applaud appropriately Crazystadium cheering Follow the same standards electronically as you do when talking with people directly.
+5. Applaud appropriately Grazystadium cheering Follow the same standards electronically as you do when talking with people directly.